gogins/csound-extended/nudruz/README.md

 hosted with his permission.
 Drew's code is licensed under the terms of the GNU Lesser General Public License.
 The code has been edited to make it more usable with different implementations of Common Lisp, and with the current version of Csound.
-In particular, there is now a `nudruz.asd` system definition that will load all dependencies of `nudruz`, including Common Music verison 2, Fomus, and others.
+In particular, there is now a nudruz.asd system definition that will load all dependencies of nudruz, including Common Music verison 2, Fomus, and others.
 This has been tested with Steel Bank Common Lisp and with Embeddable Common Lisp.